 My name is Derek Sawyer, and I used to be a cop.
 Now I’m known as a Bane Warrior.
 For all dark magic there is a bane, some are simple, some require a magic spell.
 There are banes for light magic as well, but the Order does a much better job of keeping those banes secret.
 The Red Hand, an organized crime syndicate, ancient as recorded history, claims to have dark magic that has no banes.
 I had yet to see any of it, and the Red Hand sent assassins to take me out twice.

 The phone rang, and I smiled.
 The caller ID showed the prosecutor’s office.
 That will be my bounty, I thought greedily.
-I pushed the answer button on the phone and asked, “Barrister?”
+I pushed the answer button on the phone.
+“Barrister?”

 “No. Assistant D.A.
 Brown.
 There’s a Harvester.”